mkloe/TwitterF1Stream/README.md

 ## More information
 - It is a university project.
-- My part was Twitter API, streaming on the localhost, and basic real-time processing of tweets with PySpark.
+- My part was Twitter API, streaming on the localhost, and real-time processing of tweets with PySpark.
-- My colleagues did real-time saving into CSV file and charts.
+- My colleagues did real-time saving into CSV file, enhanced filtering, and charts.
 - Our work was partially based on https://www.toptal.com/apache/apache-spark-streaming-twitter.